 The UAE is blessed with a vibrant and diverse demographic made up of over 200 nationalities.
 Emiratis, or national citizens of the UAE, make up almost a fifth of the population.
-Emiratis are usually the most sought after demographic by both local and international brands, especially in the B2C space.
+Emiratis are usually one of the most sought after demographic by both local and international brands, especially in the B2C space.
 However, a lot of businesses find it difficult to target Emiratis and make one mistake or two in the process.

 From our experience, here is some advice that may help you on your next campaign targeting UAE nationals:

 - Use the right platforms.
 Instagram is the most popular platform used by Emiratis, followed by Twitter and Snapchat.
 They appreciate the simplicity and real-time function of these apps.
 Facebook on the other hand doesn’t have much traction with the majority of Emiratis; they find it cluttered and invasive of their privacy.